iaschnei/iaschnei/README.md

 ### Welcome, i'm Ianaël !

 I'm currently a computer science student at 42 Paris.
-There, we're asked to develop a large variety of programs, you'll find the most interesting ones in repositories starting with "42"!
+There, we're asked to develop a large variety of programs, you'll find the most interesting ones in repositories starting with "42"

-On the personal side, I'm mostly interested in low level languages like C, C++, Zig and Rust (even though I barely scratched the last two).
+On the personal side, I'm mostly interested in low level languages like C, C++, Zig and Rust
-I'm working on a GB/GBC/GBA emulator right now !

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=iaschnei&layout=compact&theme=dracula&hide=perl,roff)